-No anticipated differential impact for voids and roofing contract.
+No anticipated differential impact.
 By improving the quality/safety of houses this will support the residents of the property, regardless of age and where necessary adaptions will be made.

 Disability

 A person has a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on the person's ability to carry out normal day-day activities.